JoshuaStover/WorkLoops/README.md

 At the end of a working period or end of a break a sound effect is played to alert the user of the change in state.
 Sound effects were created using LMMS.

 ### Themes
 The theme menu lets users choose a color scheme from a list.
-The theme can be changed at any time, including during active loops, but will default to the standard light theme by default.
+The theme can be changed at any time, including during active loops, but will default to the standard light theme.
 - - -
 ## Implementation
 This application was created in Visual Studio with C# and WPF, using the MVVM pattern.